-For more than 40 years, Sally Mann (born 1951) has made experimental, elegiac, and hauntingly beautiful photographs that explore overarching themes of existence: memory, desire, death, and the bonds of family.
+Photographer Sally Mann explores what it means to be Southern.
+For more than 40 years, Mann (born 1951) has made experimental, hauntingly beautiful photographs that address overarching themes of existence: memory, desire, death, and the bonds of family.
 Sally Mann: A Thousand Crossings is the first major retrospective of the celebrated artist’s career.

-This internationally traveling exhibition investigates how Mann’s relationship with her native Virginia, a place so rich in literary and artistic traditions yet troubled by history, has shaped her work.
-Featuring more than 100 images and organized into five sections—family, landscape, battlefields, legacy, and mortality—A Thousand Crossings explores how the American South emerges within Mann’s work as a powerful and provocative force that continues to shape American identity and experience.
+This internationally traveling exhibition investigates how Mann’s relationship with her native Virginia, a place rich in literary and artistic traditions yet troubled by history, has shaped her work.
+Featuring over 120 images organized into five sections—family, landscape, battlefields, legacy, mortality—A Thousand Crossings shows how the American South emerges within Mann’s work as a powerful and provocative force that continues to shape American identity and experience.

 Sally Mann: A Thousand Crossings | March 3–May 27, 2019

 The illustrated exhibition catalogue is available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).

 Odyssey: Jack Whitten Sculpture, 1963–2017